 In general, a person who enters or is on land1 comprised in an access agreement or order2 for the purpose of open-air recreation3, without breaking or damaging any wall, fence, hedge or gate, or who is on such land for that purpose having so entered it, is not to be treated as a trespasser4 or to incur any other liability by reason only of entering or being on the land5.
-This immunity does not, however, apply to excepted land6; nor does it entitle a person to enter or be on any land, or do anything on it, in contravention
+This immunity does not, however, apply to excepted land6; nor does it entitle a person to enter or be on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.